gofr-dev/gofr/docs/advanced-guide/handling-file/page.md

 currentDir, err := ctx.File.Chdir("../my_dir2")
 ```

-To switch to child directory
+To switch to a subfolder of the current directory
 ```go
 currentDir, err := ctx.File.Chdir("sub_dir")
 ```